uwu/shelter/packages/shelter-docs/docs/reference.md

 Shelter implements a storage API backed by [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 The stores behave as if they were just objects:tm:, and have interoperability with Solid for reactivity.

-You may store anything as long as it is [cloneable](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types) (basically, no circular references and no functions).
+You may store anything as long as it is serializable.
+The list of types allowed can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types), circular references are not allowed.
+Notably, functions are not allowed.

 ::: tip
 Possible confusion: